-We value the opinions of every child at Thornton Primary School.
-We aim to support pupils with expressing their views so they can be understood.
-Meta-cognitive strategies are used so that pupils develop their independent learning skills, seek help when they need to, ask for a challenge, and are able to set and review their own targets.
+We value the views and opinion of every child at Thornton Primary School.
+At Thornton, we aim to support pupils with expressing their thoughts so they can be understood.
+Meta-cognitive strategies are used to develop the pupils' independence with their learning, to support them in seeking help when they need to, to encourage them to ask for a challenge, set and review their own targets.
 Pupils who have an EHCP are invited to annual reviews to participate alongside their parents/carers and key adults.
 Pupil-centred approaches are used to keep the child's best interests at the centre of our practice and decision-making.
-We encourage open and honest communication with pupils about their learning and progress, social, emotional and mental development, behaviour and medical needs in an age-appropriate manner.
+At Thornton, we encourage open and honest communication with pupils about their learning and progress, social, emotional and mental development, behaviour and medical needs in an age-appropriate manner.